Jahia/widen-asset-picker/doc/en/contentDefinition.md

 ```

 `wdennt:widenReference` extends 3 supertypes :
-1. `jnt:content` : the node type is a content node type
+1. `jnt:content` : meaning the node type is a content node type
-1. `jmix:multimediaContent` : the node type appears in the *Content:Multimedia* menu entry (see image above)
+1. `jmix:multimediaContent` : meaning the node type appears in the **Content:Multimedia** menu entry (see image above)
-1. `jmix:nodeReference` : the node is like a *wrapper* used to reference a subset of mutlimedia nodes.
+1. `jmix:nodeReference` : meaning the node is like a *wrapper* used to reference a subset of mutlimedia nodes.
     this mixin provides a default attribute `j:node` used to store the path of the referenced node.

-The property `j:node` is overwritten to use a custom picker named [widenPicker](#widen-picker)
+>In this defintion, the property `j:node` is overwritten.
+Indeed, we want to use a custom picker named [widenPicker](#widen-picker)
 and restrict the allowed node type to be picked to node type that extends `wdenmix:widenAsset`.

 #### Mixins